Raid on Scarborough, Hartlepool and Whitby

 The Raid on Scarborough, Hartlepool and Whitby on 16 December 1914 was an attack by the Imperial German Navy on the British ports of Scarborough, Hartlepool, West Hartlepool and Whitby.
 The bombardments caused hundreds of civilian casualties and resulted in public outrage in Britain against the German Navy for the raid and the Royal Navy for failing to prevent it.

 Background

 The German High Seas Fleet had been seeking opportunities to isolate small sections of the Grand Fleet of the Royal Navy to cut off, trap and destroy.
 A raid on Yarmouth had produced few results but demonstrated the potential for fast raiding into British waters.
 On 16 November, Rear Admiral Franz von Hipper, commander of the German battlecruiser squadron, persuaded his superior, Admiral Friedrich von Ingenohl, to ask the Kaiser for permission to conduct another raid.
 The U-boat was sent to reconnoitre coastal defences near Scarborough and Hartlepool.
-The captain reported little onshore defence, no mines within 12 mi of the shore and a steady stream of shipping.
+The captain reported little onshore defence, no mines within 12 nmi of the shore and a steady stream of shipping.